ArisenIO/arisen/docs/03_awalletd/15_plugins/wallet_api_plugin/index.md

 The `wallet_api_plugin` exposes functionality from the [`wallet_plugin`](../wallet_plugin/index.md) to the RPC API interface managed by the [`http_plugin`](../http_plugin/index.md).

 [[caution | Caution]]
 | This plugin exposes wallets.
 Therefore, running this plugin on a publicly accessible node is not recommended.
-As of 1.2.0, `nodeos` will no longer allow the `wallet_api_plugin`.
+As of 1.2.0, `aos` will no longer allow the `wallet_api_plugin`.

 ## Usage